 “We are spending the money to develop all of those projects so that we can deliver three or four projects per year,” Begin says, with those in-progress projects expected to be operational by 2030.

-Divert’s facility in Turlock is slated to be fully operational in Q4 2024, and a ribbon-cutting will be held on Dec.
-4, 2024.
+Divert’s facility in Turlock is slated to be fully operational in the fourth quarter of this year and a ribbon-cutting will be held Dec.
+4.

 Latest from Waste Today